dribdat/docs/docs/deploy.md

 Use the [dribdat Ansible role](https://ansible.build/roles/dribdat/) for a straightforward production deployment using [Ansible](https://docs.ansible.com/).

+## With Docker

+We have a (beta) Docker image available at https://hub.docker.com/r/loleg/dribdat

 ## With Docker Compose

-To deploy dribdat using [Docker](https://www.docker.com/) or [Podman](https://docs.podman.io/en/latest/index.html), use the included `docker-compose.yml` file as a starting point.
+To deploy dribdat using a local [Docker](https://www.docker.com/) or [Podman](https://docs.podman.io/en/latest/index.html) build, use the included `docker-compose.yml` file as a starting point.
 This, by default, persists the PostgreSQL database outside the container, on the local filesystem in the `.db` folder.

 For a first-time setup, perform the initial migrations as follows: